-CoServ Electric is not your typical utility.
-For starters, we are a nonprofit electric cooperative owned and overseen by the North Texas customers we serve (known as "Members").
-Our more than 188,000 Members want convenient and reliable service, stable rates and energy-saving advice to lower their bills.
-That’s exactly what we deliver.
+CoServ Electric is a nonprofit electric cooperative owned and overseen by the North Texas customers we serve (known as "Members").

 Cooperatives around the world generally operate according to the same core principles, and they trace these roots to the first cooperative founded in Rochdale, England in 1844.
-This is considered the birth of modern cooperatives because of the principles and practices created to guide the co-op.
-The principles have evolved over the years, but no matter the industry, today all cooperative businesses adhere to seven guiding principles:
+This is considered the birth of modern cooperatives because of the seven principles created to guide the co-op proved successful.
+The principles have evolved over the years, but no matter the industry, today all cooperative businesses adhere to them:

 - Voluntary and Open Membership—Cooperatives accept any person able to use our services who agrees to the responsibilities of membership.